zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 - Try and stay alert!
 You will be quickly prompted how much stress the new customer adds

-### Step Two: Get to know, Take an order, Give a receipt
+### :two: Step Two: Get to know, Take an order, Give a receipt

 Here, you have a few choices (but you can only pick one!)